Are you pregnant and feel like you’re gaining too much weight?

 Look at the color of your urine.
 If it is a dark yellow, you are dehydrated and need to drink more water!
 You always want your urine to be a pale yellow color.

-Exercise is another great way to maintain a healthy pregnancy weight and decrease your stress level.
+Exercise is another great way to maintain a healthy pregnancy weight, increase your chances of having a belly only pregnancy, and decrease your stress level.

 Regular exercise helps burn calories while strengthening your muscles that get weakened during pregnancy.